5 Proven Strategies to Speed Up Your WordPress Site

 2) Use Content Delivery Networks (CDNs) for Static Assets

-CDNs are meant to speed up your website by hosting your assets in different locations across the globe.
+CDNs are meant to speed up your WordPress site by hosting your assets in different locations across the globe.

 Although your hosting provider will be responsible for serving your application, it won’t be the single source of truth anymore.
 This is primarily helpful in cases where your users aren’t located close to where your servers are hosted.

 If your servers are located in USA, your pages will load considerably faster for your clients in USA compared to, say, your clients in India.

 Cloudflare, Jetpack and Incapsula offer some of the best CDN solutions on the planet.

 3) Do Not Host Videos on Your Server